Listantiyo/CourseMongooseJSEssentials/readme.md

 # CourseMongooseJSEssentials

 ## Description
-( DONE ) Learn how to create Mongoose Schemas to build a full CRUD application based on the MongoDB database design.
+Learn how to create Mongoose Schemas to build a full CRUD application based on the MongoDB database design.

 ## Technology
 - **Node.js**